npwoods/bletchmame/README.md

 ## Version History

+- 1.next (TBD):
+	- Improvements to the error reporting in the LUA plugin

 - 1.1 (2019-Sep-8):
 	- Fixed bugs related to starting with a fresh configuration directory
 	- Added basic "preflight checks" prior to starting MAME emulation sessions, to better catch obvious problems